Beriev Be-200: Design

-The Be-200 is a high-wing T-tail monoplane.
+The Be-200 is a T-tailed high-wing monoplane.
 The hull is of single step design with a high length-to-beam ratio, which contributes to stability and controllability in water.
 The Be-200 airframe is constructed of aluminium alloys with corrosion-protection treatments.
 Selective use is made of titanium, composites and other corrosion-free materials.
 The wings are fitted with underwing stabiliser floats.
 The hydraulically operated retractable landing gear units all retract rearward, and each unit is twin-wheeled.
 A water rudder provides steering when in the water.
 It can operate from either a 1800 m long runway or an area of open water at least 2300 m long and 2.5 m deep, with waves of up to 1.3 m high.

 The aircraft is powered by two, over fuselage, pylon-mounted Progress D-436TP engines.
 The D-436TP is a specific "maritime" corrosion-resistant version of the D-436 three shaft turbofan engine, designed especially for the Be-200 amphibian, by Ivchenko Progress ZMKB and manufactured by Motor Sich in Ukraine.
 These are mounted above the wingroot pods on the landing gear fairings to prevent water spraying into the engines during take-off and landing.

 The Digital Flight Control (fly-by-wire) cockpit is fitted with modern navigation systems such as satellite navigation, FMS, autopilot and weather radar.
 The ARIA 200-M all-weather integrated avionics system, developed by Honeywell with the Moscow Research Institute of Aircraft Equipment, uses six 152 x 203 mm (6 x 8 in) LCDs to display information to the crew of two.

 The multirole Be-200 can be configured as an amphibious water drop fire-fighting aircraft, a freighter, or as a passenger aircraft—the pressurised and air conditioned cabin allowing transportation of up to 72 passengers.
 The Be-200 can also be equipped for special missions.
 When configured as an air ambulance, the aircraft can carry up to 30 stretcher patients and seven seated patients or medical crew.
 In the search and rescue role, the aircraft can be equipped with searchlights and sensors, an inflatable boat, thermal and optical surveillance systems, and medical equipment.
 The search and rescue variant can accommodate up to 45 people.
 The aircraft is also capable of being configured for anti-submarine warfare duties.